Stigmatization and demonization I - being terrorized by the public

 Explanations for that include fear of death.

-If you see my prosthetic plastic hand, it will subconsciously turn on your gut reflex ‘hand of dead body’.
+If you see my prosthetic plastic hand, it may subconsciously turn on your gut reflex 'hand of dead body'.
+And then it may not - it may just turn on your "oh, a plastic hand" reflex.

-That will make you feel fear, horrer, terror - unless you are able to process these perceptions otherwise.
-If you see my arm stump, loss stares you directly into your face, Fear of loss or death then will cause the observer to unwillingly resort to powerful defense mechanisms: more conscious ‘proximal’ defense includes self-distraction, denial and rationalization; more unconscious ‘distal’ defenses include a sudden preference for people that support one’s own world view, a sudden preference of group enforcing opinions such as ‘nationalist’ views, a disfavor for threats of one’s own world view and the negative connotation of criticism, critical essays, or what are perceived as moral transgressors.
+However there is a certain chance that it will make you feel fear, horrer, terror - unless you are able to process these perceptions otherwise.
+If you see my arm stump, loss stares you directly into your face.
+Fear of loss or death then will cause the observer to unwillingly resort to powerful defense mechanisms: more conscious 'proximal' defense includes self-distraction, denial and rationalization; more unconscious 'distal' defenses include a sudden preference for people that support one's own world view, a sudden preference of group enforcing opinions such as 'nationalist' views, a disfavor for threats of one's own world view and the negative connotation of criticism, critical essays, or what are perceived as moral transgressors.

 However, it is important to realize that an observer’s initial and somewhat regressive tendencies can be caught and possibly stabilized at least temporarily by attempting to ‘encourage the observer’s own group based identification’ and somewhat reduce the impact of the fear of death perception.